 Whether it’s a quick dash to Edinburgh or eight hours of travel to spend less than 24 hours in a place (thanks, remote town my uni is located in), I’ve done it all — and lived to tell the tale.

 If you’re planning to study abroad in Europe any time soon, then it’s highly likely you’re hoping to see as much of this side of the world as you can while you’re here.
 And yes, that means taking what I like to call “study abroad weekend trips”.
+(P.S. need a push to start making plans to study abroad?
+Check out these 11 inspirational study abroad stories!)

 - Study Abroad Weekend Trips: An Introduction